-The sample separates into its various components depending on their affinities for the mobile or stationary phases.
-A higher affinity for the mobile phase means that a component spends longer interacting with it.
+The sample separates into its various components depending on their affinity to the mobile or stationary phase.
+A higher affinity to the mobile phase means that a component spends longer interacting with it.
 As the mobile phase flows through the column, the component moves with it and it is collected earlier (Figure 2).